 Contributions

-Cooperative coordination under partial information is the part of intelligence that single-agent benchmarks miss.
-Hanabi is the canonical testbed: 2 to 5 players hold cards facing outward, visible to everyone but themselves, and must build five color-ordered “fireworks” using only color or rank hints from a finite pool of information tokens.
+Popular single-agent benchmarks currently do not evaluate a specific but important type of intelligence: multiple LLM agents cooperating to solve a single task with partial or incomplete information about their environment and other agents.
+Hanabi is extremely well suited to this task: between 2 and 5 players hold cards facing outward, visible to everyone but themselves, and must build five color-ordered βfireworksβ using only color or rank hints from a finite pool of information tokens.
 Success requires tracking hidden information, inferring teammate intent, and coordinating through sparse signals.

-Specialized RL agents reach ~24/25 in 2-player self-play but degrade sharply with more players or unfamiliar partners.
-We ask a different question: how good are general-purpose LLMs as cooperative agents, and what limits them?
+Specialized RL agents reach ~24/25 in 2-player self-play1 but degrade sharply with more players or unfamiliar partners.
+In this work, we focus on the question: how good are general-purpose LLMs as cooperative agents, and what limits them?

 We progressively scale the context an agent receives, from minimal state to engine-provided deductions to fully implicit multi-turn state tracking.
 Each scaffold isolates a different capability.